Approach

 Catalog

-As a first step, the Data Catalog pilot launched November 2022 and next step planning is underway.
-The pilot, powered by the Alation software, focuses on cataloging and describing institutional data available in University Business Intelligence (UBI) reporting and analytics and the academic division Enterprise Data Warehouse (EDW).
-Beyond the pilot and through continuous feedback, IRA will expand features, processes, and content.
+The Data Catalog (specific HSVPN access required), powered by the Alation software, focuses on cataloging and describing institutional data available in University Business Intelligence (UBI) reporting and analytics and the academic division Enterprise Data Warehouse (EDW).
+The Data Catalog provides data definitions (that are also surfaced in UBI) and enables data & analytics practitioners to find, understand, collaboratively steward, and responsibly use institutional data.

 Governance

-We will establish a cross-functional data & analytics governance structure and operationalize needed standards, processes, and a delivery prioritization method.
-Refer to current data governance related policies, processes, and guidance.
+For current governance, refer to Data Stewardship and data governance related policies, processes, and guidance.
+Planning is underway to establish a cross-functional data & analytics governance structure and operationalize needed standards, processes, and a delivery prioritization method.

-IRA also continues to support data governance related activities for Workday governance, system access request and attestation initiatives, IT data architecture and data platforms, and IT integration services.
+IRA also supports data governance related activities for Workday governance, system access request and attestation initiatives, IT data architecture and data platforms (including the ITS Data Enablement Initiative), and IT integration services.

 Contact